yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-monitor/cloud-advisor.md

 ## Recommendations

-Performance Advisor provides recommendations for the following issues.
+Performance Advisor provides recommendations for a number of issues.

 ### Index suggestions

 Performance Advisor suggests dropping unused indexes to improve write performance and increase storage space.
 Performance Advisor uses the [pg_stat_all_indexes view](https://www.postgresql.org/docs/11/monitoring-stats.html#PG-STAT-ALL-INDEXES-VIEW) to determine unused indexes.
-Any index where `idx_scan` is 0 is considered unused.
+Any index with an `idx_scan` of 0 is considered unused.

-**Why**

 Indexes take up storage space on the same disk volume as the main table.
 They also increase the size of backups and can add to backup and restore time.

 Indexes can slow down some operations.
 For example:

-- When doing an INSERT or DELETE on a table, indexes need to be updated to remain consistent with the data in the main table.
-An index can also prevent a basic insert or delete from being executed as a single row transaction.
+- When doing an `INSERT` or `DELETE` on a table, indexes need to be updated to remain consistent with the data in the main table.
+An index can also prevent a basic insert or delete operation from being executed as a single row transaction.

-- When doing an UPDATE on a table, if the modified column is part of the index, then the index must be updated as well.
+- When doing an `UPDATE` on a table, if the modified column is part of the index, then the index must be updated as well.

 **Fix the problem**

-Connect to the database and use DROP INDEX to delete the unused indexes.
+Connect to the database and use `DROP INDEX` to delete the unused indexes.

 ### Schema suggestions

 Advisor scans for indexes that can benefit from using range sharding instead of the default hash sharding.

-**Why**

 Range sharding is more efficient for queries that look up a range of rows based on column values that are less than, greater than, or that lie between some user specified values.
 For example, with timestamp columns, most queries use the timestamp column to filter data from a range of timestamps.